anuradhahazra/bellcorp-expense-tracker-mern/README.md

-# Bellcorp Personal Expense Tracker (MERN)
+# Bellcorp Expense Tracker (MERN)

-A full-stack personal expense tracker built with the MERN stack: MongoDB, Express, React, and Node.js.
-Features JWT authentication, dashboard with totals and category summary, and a transaction explorer with search, filters, and pagination.
+A full-stack expense tracker built with the MERN stack: MongoDB, Express, React, and Node.js.
+Features JWT authentication, a dashboard with totals and category summary, and a transaction explorer with search, filters, and pagination.

 ## Tech Stack